-The Board consists of sixteen members including a Chair, the head of each Commonwealth, State and Territory Administrations responsible for building matters, up to five industry representatives, and a representative of the Australian Local Government Association.
+The Board consists of eighteen members including a Chair, the head of each Commonwealth, State and Territory Administration responsible for building matters, up to seven industry representatives, and a representative of the Australian Local Government Association.

 In May 2014, the BMF agreed to significant regulatory reform for the built environment.
 These reforms will contribute to reducing the regulatory burden for building and plumbing, an objective of the IGA.
 The ABCB provides a vital link for industry between building and plumbing practice, and government building and plumbing regulatory policy.